HN026/Rusql/README.md

 - Support for more SQL syntax: Add support for more complex SQL queries and statements.
 - Testing: Implement unit tests and integration tests to ensure the reliability and correctness of the database.

+# MetaCommands
+For information on the available meta commands, see the [Meta Commands](./util/metacommands.md) documentation.

 # Contributing to RUSQL

 First off, thank you for considering contributing to RUSQL.
 It's people like you that make RUSQL such a great tool.